 Lives and Homes Are at Risk

-According to a report from a Certified Fire Investigator with the Bureau of Alcohol, Tobacco & Firearms, a fatal fire 0n 3/17/2011 was caused by the ignition of potting soil (specifically the Miracle Gro brand).
+According to a report from a Certified Fire Investigator with the Bureau of Alcohol, Tobacco & Firearms, a fatal fire 0n 3/17/2011 was caused by the ignition of potting soil (specifically the Miracle Gro brand but all brands are threats).
 The container was plastic, half full of dried potting soil under a covered balcony.
 Aided by the wind, the fire spread throughout a 12-unit apartment resulting in the death of a 56 year old male who could not escape the flames.

 According to the investigator’s report , “I believe lives could be saved and millions of dollars of fire damages could be saved every year, if warning labels were present on bags of potting soil.
 The general public is not aware of the hazards of this product and needs to be educated about the dangers.”